pranscript/ETH-NFT-Twitter-sales-bot/README.md

 # ETH NFT Twitter Sales Bot 🤖

- This repo uses Looksrare API instead of Opensea API to fetch metadata because of the unavailability of Opensea API to everyone and also introduces FIFO approach to process sales data by adding delay to it, circumventing API limits.
+ Monitors NFT sales through Ethereum logs, fetches metadata from either Looksrare API or Opensea API and posts it on Twitter.
+There is an added delay in processing transactions for stability purpose and to stay within API limits.

 ## Live Demo